 (E) Applications proposing Adaptive Reuse or Rehabilitation (excluding Reconstruction) will be eligible for points if one of the following conditions is met:

-(i) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than $104 per square foot;
+(i) Twelve (12) points for Applications which include voluntary Eligible Hard Costs that are less than $50 per square foot, plus or minus $1 per square foot for every 50 square feet above or below a 900 square feet unit;

-(ii) Twelve (12) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than $135.20 per square foot, located in an Urban Area, and that qualify for 5 or 7 points under subsection (c)(4) of this section, related to Opportunity Index; or
+(ii) Twelve (12) points for Applications which include voluntary Eligible Hard Costs that are less than $ 60 per square foot, plus or minus $1 per square foot for every 50 square feet above or below a 900 square feet unit, located in an Urban Area, and that qualify for 5 or 7 points under subsection (c)(4) of this section, related to Opportunity Index; or

-(iii) Eleven (11) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than $135.20 per square foot.
+(iii) Eleven (11) points for Applications which include voluntary Eligible Hard Costs that are less than $60 per square foot, plus or minus $1 per square foot for every 50 square feet above or below a 900 square feet unit.

-(3) Pre-application Participation. (§2306.6704) An Application may qualify to receive up to six (6) points provided a pre-application was submitted during the Pre-Application Acceptance Period.
+(3) Pre-application Participation. (§2306.6704) An Application may qualify to receive up to six (6) points provided a pre-application was submitted by the Pre-Application Final Delivery Date.
 Applications that meet the requirements described in subparagraphs (A) - (G) of this paragraph will qualify for six (6) points:

 (A) The total number of Units does not increase by more than ten (10) percent from pre-application to Application;